 Dyed hair passport photo

 The colour of your hair will not affect your passport’s biometrics, so it is ok to have dyed hair in your photo.
-You can have blue, purple, even green hair, it makes no difference in a passport photo.
+You can have blue, purple, even green hair, it makes no difference in passport photos.

 Passport photo hair cut off